tylingsoft/markdown-core/README.md

 # Markdown Core

-Markdown engine based on [markdown-it](https://github.com/markdown-it/markdown-it) and used in the [Markdown Plus](https://github.com/tylingsoft/markdown-plus) project.
+An extensible markdown engine used in the [Markdown Plus](https://github.com/tylingsoft/markdown-plus) project.

 ## Installation